-- To make a Gift Aid donation you will be asked to confirm that you have paid or will pay an amount of Income Tax and/or Capital Gains Tax for the current tax year (6 April to 5 April) that is at least equal to the amount of tax that all the charities and Community Amateur Sports Clubs (CASCs) that you donate to will reclaim on my gifts for the current tax year.
-Also that you understand that other taxes such as VAT and Council Tax do not qualify.
+- To make a Gift Aid donation you will be asked to confirm that you are a UK taxpayer and that you understand that if you pay less Income Tax and / or Capital Gains Tax in the current tax year than the amount of Gift Aid claimed on all of your donations it is your responsibility to pay any difference.
 Plus that you understand the charity will reclaim 25p of tax on every £1 that you have given.

 - Admission to the museum during special events is typically made at the normal admission rates; changes to this policy will be published on the News Pages of the museum website.

 - Everyday except December 24th, 25th & 26th & January 1st